Drue Chrisman

-Drue Chrisman (born July 7, 1997) is an American football punter for the Cincinnati Bengals of the National Football League (NFL).
-He played college football at Ohio State and was signed as an undrafted free agent by the Cincinnati Bengals after the 2021 NFL Draft.
+Drue Chrisman (born July 7, 1997) is an American professional football punter.
+He played college football for the Ohio State Buckeyes and was signed as an undrafted free agent by the Cincinnati Bengals after the 2021 NFL draft.

 College career

 Chrisman was ranked as a three–star recruit by 247Sports.com coming out of high school.
 He committed to Ohio State on May 5, 2015.